DEIB-GECO/genereg/doc/source/introduction.rst

 	4) extraction of the expression values of each target gene (from TCGA data sample collecting information on patients affected by the tumor of interest);

-	5) extracted data manipulation and storage into data matrixes to use as inputs for the data analysis;
+	5) extracted data manipulation and storage into data matrixes to be used as inputs for the following data analysis;

-	6) data analysis process (feature selection + linear regression)
+	6) data analysis process (feature selection + linear regression).

-The next chapters of the documentation deeply explain the rationale behind each phase and how it is executed.
+The next chapters of the documentation thoroughly explain the rational behind each phase and how it is executed.

 |

-This method has been developed and validated at first for assessing the behavior of 177 target genes belonging to three relevant pathways (DNA_REPAIR, STEM_CELLS and GLUCOSE_METABOLISM) for the ovarian cancer, more specifically the *Ovarian Serous Cystadenocarcinoma*.
+This library has been developed and validated at first for assessing the behavior of 177 target genes belonging to three relevant pathways (DNA_REPAIR, STEM_CELLS and GLUCOSE_METABOLISM) for the ovarian cancer, more specifically the *Ovarian Serous Cystadenocarcinoma*.
 All the examples in this documentation refer to this specific ovarian cancer case.

 You can see here a sample Python script for using the library::